THE 2023 AWAKE IN THE WILD TEACHER TRAINING BASED IN NORTH AMERICA IS NOW FULL.

 Group Meetings (Number and Amount in Hands of Your Group)

-Retreat 2 – Intensive Training Week – April 2023
+Retreat 2 – Intensive Training Week – December 2024

-Between Retreats – April 2023 – July 2023
+Between Retreats – December 2024 – April 2025

-Online Meetings Once a Month (1 hour)
+Group Online Meetings with Mark (1 hour)

 Short Meditation Video